Union of Democratic Peasants/Party of Labour

-Union of Democratic Peasants/Party of Labour (Union des paysans démocrates/Parti du travail, UPD/PT) is a political party in Burkina Faso.
+Union of Democratic Peasants/Party of Labour (Union des paysans démocrates/Parti du travail, UPD/PT) was a political party in Burkina Faso.
 The party was founded January 15, 2002.
 The party strives to achieve self-reliance in agricultural production.

 In the 2006 municipal elections, UPD/PT obtained 46 votes.

+On 29 January 2026, all parties, including this one, were dissolved through decree by the junta government in Burkina Faso.